openjdk/jdk/src/jdk.jlink/share/man/jlink.md

     configuration file with the properties in the specified *filename*.
     Security properties with the same name are overridden and security properties not present are added to the end of the `conf/security/java.security` configuration file.
-Duplicate properties in
+Duplicate properties
-    the `java.security` file are disallowed and treated as an error.
+    (properties with the same name) and include statements in the original `java.security` file are disallowed and treated as an error.
     Comments in the properties file are ignored and not copied.
 If the properties file contains an include statement, it is always added as the last line of the `conf/security/java.security` configuration file, after any new security properties that may have been added.
 The include filename does not need to exist at jlink time.
-If the properties file contains more than one property with the same name, the value of the last property is used.
+If the properties file contains duplicate properties, the value of the last property is used.

 ### Plugin `cacerts`